skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``Font`` - the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons
-* ``Game`` - the name of the game, which appears in the title of every page, and also in the header of the main index page (if no logo is defined); if not specified, the base name of the `skool` file is used
+* ``Game`` - the name of the game, which appears in the title of every page, and also in the header of every page (if no logo is defined); if not specified, the base name of the `skool` file is used
 * ``GameStatusBufferIncludes`` - a comma-separated list of addresses of entries to include on the 'Game status buffer' page in addition to those that are